Daniel-Mietchen/events/OpenCon-2016.md

-# For the events you checked, please explain how you participated and/or how you plan to participate.
+# For the events you checked [out of Open Access Week/ Open Education Week/ Open Data Day], please explain how you participated and/or how you plan to participate.

 > Maximum 600 characters (~100 words).